Hluhluwe Again

 Plus impressive thunderstorms, pelting rain, dry stream beds that ended up running merrily.
 The Hluhluwe river changed from dry sandy bed to quite a brown torrent between Friday night and Sunday morning.

-Samango and vervet monkeys with babies, bushbuck, nyala, duiker, impala, zebra, francolin, longclaws, lots of buffalo, a dozen white rhino; Two eles right at the roadside each munching a tree for breakfast; Baboon; a hippo out of water; a few giraffe.
+Samango and vervet monkeys with babies, bushbuck, nyala, duiker, impala, zebra, francolin, longclaws, lots of buffalo, a dozen white rhino; Two eles right at the roadside each munching a tree for breakfast; baboon; a hippo out of water; a few giraffe.

 20151122_093711